FrewtyPebbles/UDP-Client-Graph-Streaming/README.md

 # About

-This is a little project I made in a night to try to implement my own mesh based network over UDP.
-It uses a binary protocol and BFS to find routes to clients in the network.
+This is a project I made to try to implement my own mesh based network over UDP.
+It uses a binary protocol and BFS to multi-hop stream packets over the mesh.

 # Binary Protocol v0